vyelamanchili/v3r.d9/sites/deals/wp-content/plugins/optinmonster/readme.txt

 **Most Recent Changes:**

+= Popup Builder 2.15.0 =
+* Improved connection flow and onboarding for new/existing users.
+* Fixed filtering bug on Playbooks page.
+* Improved process for those intending to upgrade.
+* Various npm package updates used for generating our JavaScript code.

+= Popup Builder 2.14.1 =
+* Updates to the OptinMonster submenu.
+* Removed code related to the output and retrieval of legacy campaigns.
+* Fixed issue where the display rule summary could be blank.
+* Transitioned "Pardot" to "Salesforce Marketing Cloud Account Engagement" to reflect their rebranding.
+* Various npm package updates used for generating our JavaScript code.

+= Popup Builder 2.14.0 =
+* UI updates and improvements to template filtering.
+* Update to allow a new integrations to be set as the default integration during creation.
+* Fixed an issue where an integration using Google Analytics 4 could not be created from within the plugin.
+* Fixed an issue where negative numbers could be entered for cookie duration values.

+= Popup Builder 2.13.8 =
+* Declares compatibility with WooCommerce High-Performance Order Storage
+* Improvements to campaign template searching and filtering
+* Various improvements and updates to copy

+= Popup Builder 2.13.7 =
+* Fixed PHP error with previous release

+= Popup Builder 2.13.6 =
+* Improvements to campaign Output Settings page.
+* Transitioned SendInBlue to Brevo to reflect their rebranding.
+* Fixed a scenario where the campaign type filter could switch the a campaign status filter when clearing the field.
+* Improved compatibility with PHP 8.1 and PHP 8.2.
+* Updates to npm packages used to build JS.

+= Popup Builder 2.13.5 =
+* Improvements to onboarding flow.
+* Improvements MemberPress integration.
+* Changes to prepare for the upcoming retirement of legacy campaigns.

+= Popup Builder 2.13.4 =
+* Fixed a bug where elementor support could cause JavaScript errors.
+* Fixed various issues the could occur as a result of connecting to the OptinMonster app as a sub-account.
+* Added information to the account connection setting to make it easier to see which account is connected.
+* Improved support for Australian time zones
+* Improved support for Gravity Forms.
+* Updates to npm packages used to build JS.

+= Popup Builder 2.13.3 =
+* Skipped.

 = Popup Builder 2.13.2 =
 * Changes to display rule display to prepare for future upgrades.
 * Updates to npm packages used to build JS.